Planning the Perfect Garden for Bees

 Pinterest Hidden Image

 As a beekeeper and avid gardener, I have created many bee friendly garden spots over the years.
-It is one of the simplest things you can do to help our important honey bees and all pollinators.
+It adds beauty to my yard and benefits important honey bees and all pollinators.

 Why Create a Honey Bee Garden?